Explainability of deep vision-based autonomous driving systems: Review and challenges: Introduction

 Explainability hurdles of self-driving models are shared with most deep learning models, across many application domains.
 Indeed, decisions of deep systems are intrinsically hard to explain as the functions these systems represent, mapping from inputs to outputs, are not transparent.
 In particular, although it may be possible for an expert to broadly understand the structure of the model, the parameter values, which have been \emph{learned}, are yet to be explained.

-From a machine learning perspective, there are several factors giving rise to interpretability problems for self-driving systems, as machine learning researchers do not perfectly master the dataset, the trained model, and the learning phase.
-These barriers to explainability are reported in \autoref{fig:3:ml_challenges}.
+From a machine learning perspective, there are several factors giving rise to interpretability problems for self-driving systems, as machine learning researchers do not have exhaustive control over the dataset, the trained model, and the learning phase.
+Explainability methods aim at providing cues to pass these barriers, and answer some of the questions detailed in \autoref{fig:3:ml_challenges}.

 First, the dataset used for training brings interpretability problem, with questions such as: \emph{Has the model encounter situations like X?} Indeed, a finite training dataset cannot exhaustively cover all possible driving situations and it will likely under- and over-represent some specific ones \citep{dataset_bias}.
 Moreover, datasets contain numerous biases of various nature (omitted variable bias, cause-effect bias, sampling bias), which also gives rise to explainability issues related to fairness \citep{bias_fairness_ml}.